mounty1/spring-sample/README.md

 - Fairly simple unit testing only.
 In order to allow automatic testing with curl, the property setting application.uniqueness=IPaddress allows multiple connections from one machine.
 This is in violation of the specification, so should only be used for testing.
 - No database.
-This is crucial for production because it allows the server to be updated without loss of state.
+A database is crucial for production because it allows the server to be updated without loss of state.
 - No validation/sanitisation of input.
 - I could have just followed https://stormpath.com/blog/tutorial-crud-spring-boot-20-minutes but